 1. Routers

-A router connects multiple networks and routes data between them.
+A router connects different networks and sends data between them.

-- Operates at the Network Layer (Layer 3) of the OSI model.
+- Works at Network Layer (Layer 3) of the OSI model.

-- Supports NAT (Network Address Translation) and DHCP (Dynamic Host Configuration Protocol).
+- Supports NAT (Network Address Translation) and DHCP (assigns IPs automatically).

 - Ensures data reaches the correct destination.